-Wilson serves as the chair of the Board of Directors of the Austin Chamber of Commerce, in addition to serving on the chamber's executive committee.
+Wilson serves as the immediate past chair of the Board of Directors of the Austin Chamber of Commerce, in addition to serving on the chamber's executive committee.
 He served as past chair of the chamber's Opportunity Austin initiative.
-Wilson also serves on the boards of the Large Public Power Council, Texas Public Power Association and Hardin-Simmons University.
+Wilson also serves on the boards of the Large Public Power Council and Texas Public Power Association.
 Wilson has a Master of Business Administration from Southern Methodist University and a bachelor's degree from Hardin-Simmons University.

 Executive Vice President of Water